Efficient Black-Box Planning Using Macro-Actions with Focused Effects: Appendix

-Random seeds were used to generate the problem instances, macro-actions, and planning results.
-We have attempted to make results as reproducible as possible by fixing random seeds.
-The commands listed in \textsl{README.md} should reproduce our results exactly.
-As noted in the preceding sections of this appendix, we have also saved and included the generated problem instances in the linked code repository, to allow for maximum portability.

-\subsubsection{Hyperparameter Selection.}
+\subsection{Hyperparameter Selection}

 In the paper, and the preceding sections of the appendix, we describe the final hyperparameters used to run the experiments.
-The majority of these were set arbitrarily and left at their initial values thereafter.
-A few hyperparameters were tuned via informal search.

-For example, we increased the Rubik's cube simulation budget from 500K to 2M queries to see whether the primitive-action planner could solve any problems with more planning time.
-The simulation budget for 15-puzzle was set to 1M queries, although this full simulation budget was not needed since every problem was solved in fewer than 500K queries.
-For the PDDLGym domains, the simulation budget was set to 100K queries arbitrarily.
+We arrived at these values by an informal hyperparameter search, and many hyperparameters never changed from their initial values.